 Racism and Brexit: notes towards an antiracist populism

-This is a work in progress article that takes Brexit and Farage's right-wing populism as a starting point to consider the populist politics of racism and antiracism.
+This article takes Brexit and Farage's right-wing populism as a starting point to consider the populist politics of racism and antiracism.
+It was published in July 2019 in the Journal of Ethnic and Racial Studies.
 You can read a version here.

 The touch of iconoclasm